-Before we carry out any treatment, we will ask you to book an initial consultation with our aesthetic doctor.
-During this consultation, we’ll take a full medical history and carry out the latest Visia computerised skin analysis to take magnified 3D images of your face.
+Before we carry out any treatment, we will ask you to book an initial consultation with one of our aesthetic doctors.
+Here we will take a full medical history and, if required, carry out a Visia computerised skin analysis that allows us to examine magnified 3D images of your face.

-We’ll also carry out a visual assessment of your skin and talk to you about your needs, hopes and expectations.
-We’ll find out a bit more about lifestyle factors that might not only affect your skin, but also what type of skin rejuvenation treatment would be most suitable.
-Having gathered all this valuable information, we’ll have a better understanding of which treatment you need and where they should be injected to give you the best outcome.
-We’ll create a bespoke treatment plan that is entirely focused on you as an individual.
+We will also carry out a visual assessment of your skin and talk to you about your needs, hopes and expectations.
+Having gathered all this valuable information, we will then have a better understanding of which treatment you need to achieve the best outcome.

-It may be that you come to us thinking you need one type of treatment but that we are able to suggest a more suitable alternative.
+It may be that you come to us with a specific treatment in mind however, if on assessment, we feel an alternative might be more appropriate then we’ll let you know.
 Whatever the case, we will very much consider your individual needs and give you an honest assessment, including realistic expectations of the outcomes of your treatment.

-Both Profhilo and dermal fillers are made from synthetic versions of hyaluronic acid.
-Dermal fillers also contain a chemical known as BDDE.
-This is necessary as dermal filler is used to lift, sculpt and contour – in essence, what is injected needs to stay where it is injected to give the desired result.
-The use of Profhilo is quite different.
-Profhilo is not used to change structure, it is used to restore hydration to the skin.
-It is made from pure hyaluronic acid with no chemical cross-linking agents, so when we inject it, the product disperses to treat an entire area such as cheeks/jawline, neck or hands.
+The use of Profhilo is quite different to dermal fillers as it is not used to change structure, it is used to restore hydration to the skin.
+Profhilo is made from pure hyaluronic acid with no chemical cross-linking agents, so when we inject it, the product disperses to treat an entire area such as cheeks/jawline, neck or abdomen.

 There are specific points to inject to follow the protocol for Profhilo.
 Not all clinicians will practice in this way however this is what is recommended by Profhilo manufacturers and is known to be most effective.
 This is known as the 5-point BAP technique for the cheeks and jawline and 10-point BAP technique for the neck.

-The majority of people have two Profhilo treatments spaced a 4-6 weeks apart.
-This is either then repeated in 6 months time or a single treatment is taken every 3 months to keep on top of things.
+Profhilo treatments are spaced 2-4 weeks apart.
+This is either repeated in 6 months time or a single treatment is taken every 3 months to keep on top of things.